ja-guzzle/docs/docs/how_to_guides/ingest_data/pipeline.md

 - The Pipeline allows you to manage the activities as a set instead of each one individually.
 You deploy and schedule the Pipeline instead of the activities independently.
 - The activities in a Pipeline define actions to perform on your data.
 For example, you may use a Guzzle Ingestion activity to copy data from an Azure Blob Storage to Delta table.
 - Then, use a Processing activity to process and transform data from delta table on top of which business intelligence reporting solutions are built.
-- Guzzle Pipeline can have multiple groupings of activities: Ingestion, processing, contraint check, reconsiliation and external activity.
+- Guzzle Pipeline can have multiple groupings of activities: Ingestion, processing, constraint check, reconciliation and external activity.

 <!-- ## Creating a Pipeline with UI
 - To create a new pipeline, navigate to the Author tab in Guzzle (represented by the pencil icon), then click the three dots in pipeline section from sidebar and choose Pipeline from the menu.